sludgerick/dayzexp/README.md

 ### Starting Container

-Before starting the container it copies the server configuration file and `messages.xml` form the configured profile directory to the server file installion directories.
+Before starting the container it copies the server configuration file `serverDZ.cfg`,, `messages.xml` from the configured profile directory to the server file installion directories.
+Volumes `{ban,priority,whitelist}.txt`, `logs` and  `storage` and allow access to useful information and state of the world.
+If you want to access to `core` file or loot economy file remove the `storage´ volume entry and add the line for `serverfiles` in `docker-compose.yml`.

 ```bash
 docker-compose up -d